CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2016-10-28-react-js-and-socket-io-with-yarn-and-webpack.md

 Why so?

-It's because when you listen to the Socket.IO server events inside your components you update the component local state or the central storage if you are using [Redux](http://redux.js.org/).
+It's because when you listen to the Socket.IO server events inside your components you update the component's local state or the central storage if you are using [Redux](http://redux.js.org/).
 Based on this state change React.js re-renders the component automatically.
 No extra work on your behalf, just listen to the Socket.IO server events.

 In this project, you will see a real-time pie chart board that gets updated based on the polls of the audiences on the response of the questions asked by the speaker.
 Follows some screenshots.